Russell Watson: 2000-2007: The Voice, War of the Worlds and That's Life

 Watson was now managed by Perry Hughes, who was pivotal in the success of Watson's career during these years.
 Watson's début album, The Voice, followed in May 2001.
 A mixture of operatic arias and covers of pop songs, it topped the UK classical chart and eventually reached number five in the UK Albums Chart.
 When it was released in the United States, it took the number one spot, the first time a British artist had held both the US and UK classical number one.
 The album contained perhaps Watson's most unusual collaboration to date, with former Happy Mondays singer Shaun Ryder who lent his vocals to the Freddie Mercury and Montserrat Caballé song "Barcelona".
 It also featured a duet with Faye Tozer of pop group Steps, "Someone Like You", which when released as a single, charted at number 10 on the UK Singles chart.

-Prior to the formation of Velvet Revolver, Watson was asked by Slash (former guitarist of Guns N' Roses and currently in Velvet Revolver) whether he would be their singer.
+Prior to the formation of Velvet Revolver, Watson was asked by Slash (guitarist of Guns N' Roses) whether he would be their singer.
 Watson turned down this opportunity to focus on his solo career.

 In 2001, Watson sang the opening theme of the television series Star Trek: Enterprise, "Where My Heart Will Take Me", written by Diane Warren.
 He also sang it live at the opening ceremony of the Commonwealth Games in Manchester in 2002.
 In 2003, the song was remixed to a more upbeat version.
 In August 2007, it was played as a wake-up call for American Mission Specialist Richard Mastracchio on Space Shuttle Endeavour mission STS-118.

 In late 2004, Watson released the single "Nothing Sacred – A Song for Kirsty" to raise £5 million for the Francis House children's hospice in Didsbury, Manchester.
 The campaign was fronted by Kirsty Howard, a seven-year-old girl with a serious heart defect.
 The song reached number 17 on the UK Singles Chart.

 The self-styled "People's Tenor", who is also known as "The Voice" after his first album, won the Album of the Year at the Classical BRIT Awards in both 2001 and 2002, also collecting awards for Best-Selling Debut Album (2001) and Best-Selling Album (2002).